 Public debate on immigration focuses on its effects on wages and employment, yet the discussion typically fails to consider the effects of immigration on working conditions that affect workers’ health.
 There is growing evidence that immigrants are more likely than natives to work in risky jobs.
 Recent studies show that as immigration rises, native workers are able to work in less demanding jobs.
 Such market adjustments lead to a reduction in native occupational risk and thus an improvement in native health.

-Immigration can push native workers into jobs that involve better schedules, lower injury and fatality rates, and which are less physically intensive.
+Immigration can allow natives to work in jobs that involve better schedules, lower rates of injury and fatality, and which are less physically intensive.

 If immigrants perceive their jobs more positively than natives, they may take excessive risks.

 There is some evidence of short-term negative effects on native low-skilled wages and employment in relation to increased shares of immigrant workers.